 You can add a pretty bow if you like too.
 Just tie a bow with fine satin ribbon.
 Heat seal the ends so they don’t fray.
 You can do this by quickly running the flame from a lighter along the cut edge of the ribbon.
 This will melt the fibres together and prevent from unravelling in the wash.
 Then use small invisible stitches to secure the bow the bunny.

 VOILÀ!
 You’re all done!

-You might also like the little felt bunny tutorial that I wrote for Tickle the Imagination magazine HERE.
+You might also like the little felt bunny tutorial that I created.
+Find it HERE.

 Pop by my Easter board on Pinterest for more beautiful ideas too!
 Happy creating and have fun.
 Let me know if you have any questions or ideas!
 And I’d love to see your appliqué bunny creations.